1,000+ Opportunities

 <b></b></p>\r\n"}}"> Yes.
 Private licensed schools are eligible to apply.
 Students must have completed a FAFSA to be eligible to receive services through this grant program.

-Based on current listing details, eligibility includes: Institutions of higher education in Pennsylvania.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Institutions of higher education in Pennsylvania.
+Confirm the full requirements in the official notice before applying.